BG says still happy with Shell bid as oil price rise boosts LNG

 Shell and BG are expected to conclude their takeover deal, which is subject to a range of regulatory approvals, in early 2016.

-Lund, who joined BG after a stellar 10-year career at the top of Norway's Statoil, said he welcomed the Shell deal with "mixed emotions" as a takeover had not been envisaged when he took the job at BG.
+Lund, who joined BG after a stellar 10-year career at the top of Norway's Statoil (STL.OL), said he welcomed the Shell deal with "mixed emotions" as a takeover had not been envisaged when he took the job at BG.

 He is expected to leave the company once the takeover completes but said on Friday he had not yet spent any time thinking about what he might do next.